 And when we do want bits of speech to be tightly bound in this way – if we’re memorising a list of the presidents of the United States, for example – we might set it to music, and we might repeat it.

-Margulis’ article is almost flawless, but I need to correct one of her assertions:
+Margulis’ ideas are almost flawless, but I need to dispute one of her assertions:

 It’s also worth pointing out that there are many aspects of music not illuminated by repetition.
 It might be possible to transform speech into song, but a single bowed note on a violin can also sound unambiguously musical without any special assistance.